Support

 Ubiquiti UniFi Wi-Fi 7 or 6 access points and UniFi UCG-Ultra

-As of 2024, this is our favorite on-set Wi-Fi solution.
+This is our favorite on-set Wi-Fi solution for 2026.

 If your idea of the perfect Wi-Fi setup includes one or more access points mounted on stands positioned around the set, then you will like this Ubiquiti UniFi system.
 UniFi offers Wi-Fi 7 and Wi-Fi 6 access points, which are managed by the UniFi Cloud Gateway (UCG-Ultra), and powered by PoE (power over Ethernet) injectors.